Citroën C5 Aircross

 The Citroën C5 Aircross is a compact crossover SUV produced by the French automaker Citroën since 2017.
 The first generation model was previewed by the Concept Citroën Aircross concept car which was unveiled at the 2015 Shanghai Auto Show.
 The production version was officially presented for the Chinese market at the 2017 Shanghai Auto Show.

-The second generation model was released in April 2025, it is based on the Stellantis' SLTA Medium platform, shared with a wider range of other Stellantis vehicles.
+The second generation model was released in April 2025, it is based on the Stellantis' STLA Medium platform, shared with a wider range of other Stellantis vehicles.

 First generation (C84; 2017)

 In Europe, the model was presented at the 2018 Geneva Motor Show, and sales began later that year with the 2019 model.
 In 2018 production of the C5 Aircross started as well in France at the PSA plant in Rennes.
 The model takes advantage of the 100-million-euro investment share of Groupe PSA.
 The C5 Aircross is also assembled in India as CKD since January 2021.